hannutt/HtmlEditor/README.md

-Project keywords: C#, WPF, Drag and Drop, HTML-editor
+Project keywords: C#, WPF, Drag and Drop, SQLite

 ABOUT THE APPLICATION